hz12opensource/libresdr/README.md

 with several enhancements:

 * Optimized linux kernel and buildroot to support higher practical sampling rates with libiio/PlutoSDR API (20 MSPS without overlock, compared to ~10 MSPS stock)
-* Xinlinx Zynq SoC overclock support (27.5 MSPS achieved with overclock to 1100 MHz CPU + 750 MHz DDR)
+* Xilinx Zynq SoC overclock support (27.5 MSPS achieved with overclock to 1100 MHz CPU + 750 MHz DDR)
 * Use LVDS mode for AD9361 to support max sampling rates in 2T2R mode
 * Based on PlutoSDR v0.38 firmware (Nov 17, 2023)
 * Prebuilt firmware with different overclocking options